Frequently Asked Questions

 Q: What if I am unable to attend my pre-booked course?

 A: If, due to unforeseen circumstances, you are unable to attend the course of your choice, we would appreciate if you could give us 24 hours notice.
 This will enable us to offer the place to someone else.
 We will in turn offer you two other options to attend any next available courses within your area or further afield, should you be happy to travel a distance.
 However if you cancel again, you may loose your deposit.
+If you don’t cancel your place 24 hours in advance, you will loose your deposit immediately.

 Please note, all courses are subject to change of venue / location or may be cancelled if not enough bookings are received.
 For anyone who already booked a place – we will of course hold your deposit and offer you alternative dates.